LilTaiga/3Dchess/Movesets.md

 - **Y** is a change in the Y dimension (Aka up and down).
 - **Z** is a change in the Z dimension (Aka forward and backward).

-Please note that vectors only represent a displacement in space, we will not consider the position inside the board yet, so some movesets may be illegal in certain situations.
+Please note that vectors only represent a displacement in space, they do not consider the position inside the board, so some movesets may be illegal under certain conditions.

 ## The pawn
 The pawn is the simplest piece in 2D chess, but thinking about it in 3D dimension can be a bit tricky.